How to Make a 3D Model for Printing

 CAD software is used to create 3D printable models

 3D models are the foundation of 3D printing.
-Every print begins with a digital model designed using CAD software, which is then converted or “sliced” into instructions that can be understood by the 3D printer.
-The outcome of the print is a physical representation of the digital 3D model.
+Every print begins with a digital model designed using special software, which is then converted or “sliced” into instructions that can be understood by the 3D printer.
+The printer then turns that digital model into a real object.

 Knowing how to make a 3D model for printing is very important, since there is no other way to create printed objects.
-This isn’t the case with all manufacturing processes.
-Compare 3D printing to machining, for instance: machines like mills or lathes can either use computer numerical control (with a 3D model providing the instructions) or be operated manually, without any digital foundation at all.
-But 3D printers can only work with digital instructions.
+Unlike a milling machine or lathe, for example, you can't control a 3D printer with your hands without asking the computer for help.
+3D printers can only work from digital instructions.

 Recommended reading: How to find free STL files

-• TinkerCAD: Beginner-friendly and browser-based (it does not need to be downloaded onto a computer), TinkerCAD works using drag-and-drop 3D shapes and saves files to the cloud.
+• TinkerCAD: Beginner-friendly and browser-based (it does not need to be downloaded onto a computer), TinkerCAD allows for the drag-and-drop of 3D shapes, saving files to the cloud.
 The online 3D software is intuitive and a great starting point for CAD novices.
 As such, it is slightly limited in scope but nonetheless suitable for a variety of printable models.

 • SketchUp Free: Trimble’s free, browser-based version of SketchUp contains the basic tools for 3D modeling.
 It uses cloud storage, which can be helpful when accessing projects across multiple devices.
 One advantage of SketchUp is its integration with 3D Warehouse, which contains a large library of free-to-download models.